flub78/multitenant/doc/development/filtering.md

 * Bitfields should be selected when the bits of the selector are set in the database value.

 * Checkboxes can be filter by value, but require an additional checkbox to know if this criteria is part of the selection.
 If only a checkbox is given, there is no way to find out if an unset value means filter the items with this field equal to false or do not filter on this field.
 For others types like varchar or integer an empty value means no selection on this field.

+* Dates.
+We may like to filter on the curent date, current month, current year, and everything between a start and end date.
+Depending on the application default may be different (no filtering, today, this year).

 * There is no support for filtering for images or files.